-- Academic and clinical dishonesty.
+- Academic or clinical dishonesty.

 - Unprofessional behavior.

-- Failure of the clinical component of a course
+- Failure of a required course

-- Student on Academic Warning who fails to comply with faculty recommendations
+- Student on Academic Warning who fails to comply with faculty recommendations.

 Deceleration is an interruption in the normal sequence of courses in any of the nursing programs.
 Students may decelerate by requesting approval, by recommendation and advisement of faculty, or by academic sanction.